jldec/my-email-worker/README.md

 ## 3. Deploy the Worker with Wrangler

-[wrangler](https://developers.cloudflare.com/workers/wrangler/) will allow you to configure the worker with persisted logs, and can run builds with Typescript and 3rd-party npm packages.
+[wrangler](https://developers.cloudflare.com/workers/wrangler/) will allow you to configure the worker to persist logs, and can run builds with TypeScript and 3rd-party npm packages.

 To make this easier, I created a starter project at [github.com/jldec/my-email-worker](https://github.com/jldec/my-email-worker) with logging enabled.